nicknanos/100-days-of-code/r1-log.md

 ### R1D4

 Did a lot of progress on my recipe website.
 I got the base style figured out and got the API to work as well https://github.com/nicknanos/60-HTML-CSS-JS-Projects/tree/main/Recipe%20Book%20App

+### R1D5

+Worked a bit more on my recipe website and set aside for now.
+I have big plans for it in the future.
+I also made some more progress on TheOdinProject https://github.com/nicknanos/60-HTML-CSS-JS-Projects/tree/main/Recipe%20Book%20App